Testing and debugging an application

 You can also use a separate module to make sure that the stack sizes used by your application are big enough to avoid stack overflows.
 One of such modules is for example Zephyr’s Thread analyzer.

-When working with the nRF Connect for VS Code extension, use the GDB tool after adding the required Kconfig options to the
+When working with the nRF Connect for VS Code extension, use nRF Debug after adding the required Kconfig options to the

-If you are working from the command line, you can use west with the GDB tool.
+If you are working from the command line, you can use west with nRF Debug.
 For details, read the Debugging with west debug section on the Building, Flashing and Debugging page in the Zephyr documentation.

 A useful tool for debugging the communication over Bluetooth and mesh networking protocols, such as Thread or Zigbee, is the nRF Sniffer for 802.15.4.
 The nRF Sniffer allows you to look into data exchanged over-the-air between devices.